The Hilbert Stack: Introduction

-Fix a scheme $S$ and a morphism of algebraic stacks $\pi : X \to S$.
-Define the \textbf{Hilbert stack}, $\HS{X/S}$, to be the $S$-stack which sends an $S$-scheme $T$ to the groupoid of quasi-finite and representable morphisms $(Z \xrightarrow{s} X\times_S T)$, such that the composition $Z \xrightarrow{s} X\times_S T \xrightarrow{\pi_T} T$ is proper, flat, and finitely presented with finite diagonal.
-There is a substack $\HSM{X/S}\subset\HS{X/S}$, described by monomorphisms $(Z \xrightarrow{s} X\times_S T)$.
-The main results of this paper are \begin{mainthms} Fix a scheme $S$ and a \emph{non-separated} morphism of noetherian algebraic stacks $\pi : X \to S$, then $\HSM{X/S}$ is \emph{never} an algebraic stack. \end{mainthms} \begin{mainthms} Fix a scheme $S$ and a locally finitely presented morphism of algebraic stacks $\pi: X \to S$ with quasi-compact and separated diagonal.
-Then, the $S$-stack $\HS{X/S}$ is algebraic, locally finitely presented over $S$, with quasi-compact and separated diagonal. \end{mainthms} \begin{mainthms} Fix a scheme $S$, a locally finitely presented morphism of algebraic stacks $X \to S$ with quasi-finite and separated diagonal; and a proper, flat and finitely presented morphism of algebraic stacks $Z \to S$ with finite diagonal.
-Then, the $S$-stack $T \mapsto \HOM_T(Z\times_S T,X\times_S T)$ is algebraic, locally finitely presented over $S$, with quasi-compact and separated diagonal. \end{mainthms} Fix an algebraic stack $U$, and a morphism of algebraic stacks $Y \to U$.
-For another morphism of algebraic stacks $p : U \to V$, define the fibered category $p_*Y$, the \textbf{restriction of scalars of $Y$ along $p$}, by $(p_*Y)(T) = Y(T\times_V U)$. \begin{mainthms} Fix an algebraic stack $Z$, and a locally finitely presented morphism of algebraic stacks $Y \to Z$ with quasi-finite and separated diagonal.
-For any proper, flat, finitely presented morphism of algebraic stacks $p : Z \to W$ with finite diagonal, the restriction of scalars of $Y$ along $p$, $p_*Y$, is an algebraic stack, locally finitely presented over $W$, with quasi-compact and separated diagonal. \end{mainthms} Theorem \ref{thm:nonex_h} is similar to the main conclusion of \cite{MR2369042}, and is included for completeness.
-In the case that the morphism $\pi : X \to S$ is \emph{separated}, the Hilbert stack, $\HS{X/S}$, is equivalent to the stack of properly supported algebras on $X$, which was shown to be algebraic in \cite{MR2233719}.
+Let $\HSM{X/S}\subset\HS{X/S}$ be the $S$-substack whose objects are those $(Z \xrightarrow{s} X\times_S T)$ such that $s$ is a monomorphism.
+The main results of this paper are as follows. \begin{mainthms} Let $\pi \colon X \to S$ be a \emph{non-separated} morphism of noetherian algebraic stacks.
+Then $\HSM{X/S}$ is \emph{never} an algebraic stack. \end{mainthms} \begin{mainthms} Let $\pi\colon X \to S$ be a morphism of algebraic stacks that is locally of finite presentation, with quasi-compact and separated diagonal, and affine stabilizers.
+Then $\HS{X/S}$ is an algebraic stack, locally of finite presentation over $S$, with quasi-affine diagonal over~$S$. \end{mainthms} \begin{mainthms} Let $X \to S$ be a morphism of algebraic stacks that is locally of finite presentation, with quasi-finite and separated diagonal.
+Let $Z \to S$ be a morphism of algebraic stacks that is proper, flat, and of finite presentation with finite diagonal.
+Then the $S$-stack $T \mapsto \HOM_T(Z\times_S T,X\times_S T)$ is algebraic, locally of finite presentation over $S$, with quasi-affine diagonal over $S$. \end{mainthms} Let $f \colon Y\to Z$ and $p \colon Z \to W$ be morphisms of stacks.
+Define the fibered category $p_*Y$, the \textbf{restriction of scalars of $Y$ along $p$}, by $(p_*Y)(T) = Y(T\times_W Z)$. \begin{mainthms} Let $f \colon Y \to Z$ and $p \colon Z \to W$ be morphisms of algebraic stacks.
+Assume that $p$ is proper, flat, and of finite presentation with finite diagonal and that $f$ is locally of finite presentation with quasi-finite and separated diagonal.
+Then the restriction of scalars $p_* Y$ is an algebraic stack, locally of finite presentation over $W$, with quasi-affine diagonal over $W$. \end{mainthms} Theorem \ref{thm:nonex_h} is similar to the main conclusion of \cite{MR2369042}, and is included for completeness.
+In the case that the morphism $\pi \colon X \to S$ is \emph{separated}, the Hilbert stack, $\HS{X/S}$, is equivalent to the stack of properly supported algebras on $X$, which was shown to be algebraic in \cite{MR2233719}.
 Thus the new content of this paper is in the removal of separatedness assumptions from similar theorems in the existing literature.
-The statement of Theorem \ref{thm:main} for algebraic spaces appeared in \cite[Appendix \S1]{MR0399094}, but was left unproved due to a lack of foundational results.
+The statement of Theorem \ref{thm:main} for algebraic spaces appeared in \cite[Appendix~1]{MR0399094}, but was left unproved due to a lack of foundational results.
 It is important to note that Theorems \ref{thm:main}, \ref{thm:main2}, and \ref{thm:rest} are completely new, even for schemes and algebraic spaces.